Violence against girls and women

 Girls at the centre

-We know that violence does not begin with a conflict or an emergency, but existing levels of violence against women and girls do increase.
+We know that violence does not begin with a conflict or an emergency, but any existing levels of violence against women and girls do increase during these times.

 Our work with communities recognises this:

 Prevention of violence against women and girls must start long before any violence begins or emergency breaks out.
 A key part of our work with communities in conflict and non-conflict settings is strengthening child protection systems, promoting children's right and the rights of women and girls and bringing men and boys alongside as allies and advocates.
 World Vision ensures children are seen as key actors in their own development.This means not only protecting them and supporting families and communities to provide for them but also enabling an environment where children can actively participate in making decisions that affect their wellbeing.